-Vet Tech Clinical Experience I (0-2.5)
+Vet Tech Clinical Experience I (0-2.5) 1 Credit

-1 Credit This course consists of 40 hours in which the student works with a veterinarian in a clinical setting as a first or second year vet tech student.
+This course consists of 40 hours in which the student works with a veterinarian in a clinical setting as a first or second year vet tech student.
 The student will apply previously learned skills and knowledge to the work place.
 At the end of the experience, the student will write a paper discussing the pros and cons of this experience.
 Evaluation forms will also be completed by the supervising veterinarian.
-This course is offered for a pass/fail grade only.
+This course is offered for a pass/fail grade

-VETC 286 Vet Tech Clinical Experience II (0-2.5)
+VETC 286 F.S Vet Tech Clinical Experience II (0-2.5) 1 Credit